sdiehl/zero-to-qed/docs/src/12_dependent_types.md

 The machinery presented here forms the foundation of everything that follows.
 Dependent types are why Lean can serve simultaneously as a programming language and a proof assistant.
 When you write a type signature like `Vector α n → Vector α (n + 1)`, you are making a mathematical claim that the compiler will verify.
 Specifications that the machine enforces, invariants that cannot be violated, programs that are correct by construction.

 Most software is written fast, tested hopefully, and debugged frantically.
 Dependent types offer a different mode: slower to write, harder to learn, guarantees that survive contact with production.
 Whether the tradeoff makes sense depends on how much a bug costs.
 For most code, the answer is "not much."
 For some code, the answer is "careers" or "lives."
 Know which kind you are writing.

+## From Theory to Practice

+You now understand the type-theoretic machinery.
+The next chapter turns to strategy: how to approach proofs systematically, read goal states, choose tactics, and develop the intuition for what technique applies where.
+Less "what does this mean" and more "how do I make this red squiggle go away."